Petroleum in the United States: Railroad

 Before the common availability of long-distance pipelines, most crude oil was shipped by rail.
 It is for this historical reason that in Texas, oil and gas production came to be regulated by the Texas Railroad Commission.
 Rail transport of crude oil has made a resurgence since 2005, largely due to the lack of pipeline capacity to transport the increased oil volumes from North Dakota.
 In 2014, 2.7 percent of crude oil arriving at refineries came by rail, up from 0.1 percent in 2005.

 Since 2012, oil shipped by rail from the Bakken fields in North Dakota has progressively replaced overseas (non-Canadian) imported oil used by East Coast US refineries.
 In February 2015, railroads supplied 52 percent of all crude oil delivered to US refineries on the East Coast.

+Rail transportation also resulted in the July 6, 2013 Lac-Mégantic rail disaster while transporting oil from the North Dakota Bakken Formation, killing 47 people in Lac-Mégantic and destroying half the buildings in the city's downtown.

 Storage

 Crude oil is stored in oil terminals above ground, natural gas storage is primarily done underground.
 Private companies store oil and participate in the oil-storage trade to try and get the best deal on their oil.
 Governments also store oil in Strategic Petroleum Reserves to cope with Geopolitical /economic shocks.